Lynton and Lynmouth Cliff Railway: Construction

-In 1888, an Act of Parliament authorised the formation of the Lynmouth & Lynton Lift Company.
+The Lynmouth and Lynton Lift Act 1888 (51 & 52 Vict. c. xcii), authorised the formation of the Lynmouth and Lynton Lift Company.
 It was given the perpetual rights to extract up to 60000 impgal of river water from the Lyn Valley per day.

 The water-powered railway was designed by civil engineer George Croydon Marks, who provided the company's engineering expertise.
-Its construction was financed mainly by his business partner, publisher Sir George Newnes who owned a large residence at Hollerday Hill and who also backed the Lynton & Barnstaple Railway in 1898 and the construction of Lynton Town Hall in 1900.
+Its construction was financed mainly by his business partner, publisher Sir George Newnes who owned a large residence at Hollerday Hill and who also backed the Lynton and Barnstaple Railway in 1898 and the construction of Lynton Town Hall in 1900.
 Robert Jones, was appointed the contractor to build the cliff railway; Jones also contributed to the system's design.

 Construction started in 1887.
 A cutting was excavated in the limestone cliff to form the trackbed and three bridges were built over it to carry existing cliff paths.
 Progress relied entirely on manual labour.
 The railway was completed in February 1890.
 Jones served as the company's engineer until 1921.